-NIST Cybersecurity Framework Based Cybersecurity Policies & Standards
+NIST Cybersecurity Framework (NIST CSF) Based Cybersecurity Policies & Standards

 The NIST Cybersecurity Framework (CSF)-based Written Information Security Program (WISP) is a set of cybersecurity policies and standards that is tailored for smaller organizations that do not need to address more rigorous requirements that are found in ISO 27002 or NIST 800-53.

 This product is ideal for organizations that need to align with leading cybersecurity practices, but do not have multiple statutory, regulatory and contractual obligations that are better addressed by a more robust cybersecurity framework.
 For this reason, the NIST CSF version of our WISP is very popular with insurance brokers, smaller financial organizations, law firms and other professions that need to address cybersecurity in manner scaled for smaller organizations.

 Product Example - NIST Cybersecurity Framework WISP - Cybersecurity Policies & Standards

 This version of the Written Information Security Program (WISP) is based on the NIST Cybersecurity Framework (CSF) framework.
 It contains cybersecurity policies and standards that align with NIST CSF.
 You get fully-editable Microsoft Word and Excel documents that you can customize for your specific needs.

 To understand the differences between the NIST 800-53, ISO 27002 and NIST CSF versions of the WISP, please visit here for more details.

 Cost Savings Estimate - Written Information Security Program (WISP)